Intuit Developer Terms of Service

 8.5 Discretionary Approval and Maintenance.
 Intuit reserves the right to withhold, deny, suspend, or reject your Developer Application at its sole discretion, without any obligation to provide reasons and without incurring liability for any resulting costs or lost opportunities.

 8.6 Developer Responsibilities.
 You acknowledge and accept sole responsibility for any liabilities arising from the development, use, marketing, distribution, or access related to your Developer Application.
-Prompt and effective remedial actions are required if a Security Incident or breach of this Agreement occurs, and must be reported to Intuit without delay.
+Prompt and effective remedial actions are required if a Security Incident or breach of this Agreement occurs and must be reported to Intuit without delay.
+Furthermore, if Intuit notifies you of a required remediation action, then you shall promptly comply with and implement those actions as directed by Intuit.
 You acknowledge and agree that you are responsible for providing all User and technical support, including data synchronization and ongoing maintenance, for the Developer Application(s).
 In the event of any breaches of this Agreement or Security Incidents you must take prompt and effective remedial actions and promptly inform Intuit.
-Failure to remediate to Intuit’s satisfaction may lead to immediate suspension or termination of this Agreement and your use of the Developer Platform.
+Failure to remediate to Intuit’s satisfaction may lead to immediate suspension or termination of this Agreement and your use of the Intuit Developer Platform.
+You are responsible for frequently archiving your Developer Application and Developer Content, as Intuit is not liable for any lost or unrecoverable Developer Application or Developer Content (or any features related to the same).

 8.9 General Practices.
-You retain the right to withdraw your Developer Application from the Intuit Developer Marketing Channels at any time, following current procedures and standards.
-Conversely, Intuit may remove your Developer Application from the Intuit Developer Marketing Channels as deemed appropriate by Intuit.
-In the event that Intuit discontinues one of our marketing channels offered within the Intuit Developer Marketing Channels, you will be notified reasonably in advance through email or other notifications within the Developer Platform.
+You retain the right to withdraw your Developer Application from the Intuit Marketing Channels at any time, following current procedures and standards.
+Intuit may remove your Developer Application from the Intuit Marketing Channels or from any other location as deemed appropriate by Intuit in our sole discretion and without liability to Intuit.
+In the event that Intuit discontinues one of our marketing channels offered within the Intuit Marketing Channels, you will be notified reasonably in advance through email or other notifications within the Intuit Developer Platform.

 9. BRANDING GUIDELINES FOR DEVELOPER APPLICATIONS